 Shopping & Dining

-The museum store is located in the Herders Cottage.
+The museum store is located in the Herders Cottage, just outside the museum’s main entrance and parking lot.
 It features merchandise based on the history and culture of New York State and rural America.
 Handcrafted items produced by our highly skilled staff and local artisans are featured.
 A section containing toys, games, books and crafts will please children of all ages!